 The steps involved in editing images is similar those involved in editing texts.
 Start by selecting the “Edit” button on the tool bar.
 Insert images by clicking the ‘Add Image’ option, and then select the image you want to add from your local storage.
 You can move the images around by simply dragging and dropping the image as desired.
 To crop images, select the ‘crop’ option and the adjust the blue box surrounding the image to select the portion of the image you want to crop.

-- How to Convert PDF to Text on Mac
+- How to Convert PDF to EPUB on Mac

-- How to Create PDF from Images on Mac
+- Top Way to Convert PDF to Excel on Mac